Pashalik of Yanina: Rise

 In 1797, France conquered Venice and gained from it control over the Ionian Islands and several coastal possessions in Epirus (Parga, Preveza, Vonitsa, Butrinto, and Igoumenitsa), making them neighbours to the Pashalik.
 In order to gain further access to the Ionian Sea, Ali formed an alliance with Napoleon I of France that same year, who had established Francois Pouqueville as his general consul in Yanina.
 He received ammunition and military advisors from the French.
 Napoleon, at a certain point, had promised Ali the position of "King of Albania", but it became increasingly clear that this was not going to occur.
 British traveller Henry Holland, who had conversations with Ali Pasha, remarked that Ali was not convinced by the offer, because he distrusted the French.
 In 1798 the Ottoman Empire went to war with France following their invasion of Egypt.
 Ali Pasha responded by seizing the French coastal territories of Butrint and Igoumenitsa (added to the Sanjak of Delvina), Preveza (added to the Sanjak of Ioannina), and Vonitsa, with Parga remaining as the sole French possession in mainland Greece.
 The French garrison in Preveza was destroyed in the Battle of Nicopolis, which was followed by a massacre.
 Following the capture of Preveza, Ali secured the neutrality of the Souliotes (who were dependent on French-controlled Preveza and Parga for livestock and ammunition supplies) through bribing of their leaders, which also caused internal conflict among the Souliote clans.
 A combined Russian-Ottoman force captured the Ionian Islands during 1799–1800, resulting in the establishment of the Septinsular Republic.

-Les Femmes souliotes by Ary Scheffer (1795–1858).
+The Women of Souli by Ary Scheffer (1795–1858).

 By 1799, the Pashalik was engaged in rivalry with the Pashalik of Berat to the north, which, like the Pashalik of Yanina, was also largely independent.
 Additionally, within the Pashalik there were several semi-independent regions that posed a threat to Ali Pasha's rule: the region of Delvina, in the north of Sanjak of Delvina; Chameria, in the south of Sanjak of Delvina and spilling into the Sanjak of Ioannina; and the Souliote Confederacy, to the west of the Sanjak of Ioannina.
 The Russians quickly sought to weaken the Pashalik's influence in the region, showing support for the aforementioned regions.
 Ali Pasha responded that same year by temporarily subduing the beys of three of the regions (Berat, Delvina, and Chameria).
 He additionally annexed the neighbouring region Himara to the Sanjak of Delvina and established good relations with the Himariotes.
 He financed various public works and churches, and built a large church opposite of Porto Palermo Castle.